-Additionally, in January of 2019, an FCC order pertaining to small cell facilities now prohibits a city from refusing to allow use of city-owned property in the ROW (such as poles) for wireless deployment, as this would have the effect of prohibiting wireless service.
-These efforts continue to erode the City's ability to effectively regulate wireless telecommunications facilities and continue to remove the City's local authority on facilities that directly affect a city's residents.
+Additionally, in January of 2019, an FCC order pertaining to small cell facilities now prohibits a city from refusing to allow use of city-owned property in the Right of Way (ROW) (such as poles) for wireless deployment, as this would have the effect of prohibiting wireless service.
+These efforts continue to erode the City's ability to effectively regulate wireless telecommunications facilities and continue to remove the City's local authority on facilities that directly affect city residents.